-There are two sections in the scheme from 1 April 2014 - the main section and the 50/50 section.
+There are now two sections in the scheme - the main section and the 50/50 section.

 The main section of the scheme is the section you will be placed in.
 In that section, you pay normal contributions and get the normal pension build up.